thechelsuk/uk.thechels/README.md

-# Website
+# Site

-A blog/website hosted on Github available at TheChels.uk.
+A blog hosted on GitHub available at TheChels.uk.
 The site uses Jekyll, a static site generator, on Ruby.
 SSL by Cloudflare.
 It also uses GitHub actions extensively running python scripts.

 It is called weak notes as play on words of the popular 'week notes' blogging style - due to the likelihood I will be inconsistent.